 A Husky Siberian is a beautiful breed too with fox like looks and eyes smaller than the Welsh Corgi.
 Its lifespan is 12-14 years while male and female breeds weigh 23 and 27kgs respectively.
 This breed is alert, generally friendly, and intelligent.
 Their coats are various colors and they are generally beautiful dogs.

 This breed has such high energy that some find it could weigh them down.
-Additionally, it is quite friendly and loveable.
+Additionally, it is quite friendly and lovable.

 Read Article – Amazing things about Siberian Husky

 Separately, both breeds don’t grow very tall.
 They are stout and lovely, and both have bushy tails.
 They are expressive and playful with the Husky being a little mischievous.
 Both are lively with alert eyes, but Corgi and more expressive ones.

 Corgi Husky Mix Dog Breed – Horgi